kraven88/kraven88/README.md

 - 👋 Hi, My name is Jakub Rowecki
 - 👀 I’m interested in new tech, old music and quality memes.
-- 🌱 I’m currently learning C# and.NET to become a self-taught Software Developer and change jobs.
+- 🌱 I’m currently learning C# and.NET to become a self-taught Software Developer and switch career.
 Wish me luck!
 - 💞️ I’m looking to collaborate on any open-source projects that are open to those starting out in the Software Developement world.

 <!--- 📫 How to reach me ... --->